pfadfinden/Dokumente/Ausschlussordnung.md

 > Beschlossen in der 25.
 Bundesversammlung vom 12. bis 16.
 Mai 1999 in Immenhausen
 Geändert in der 26.
 Bundesversammlung vom 19. bis 21.
 Mai 2000 in Immenhausen
+Geändert in der 43.
+Bundesversammlung vom 27. bis 29.
+Juni 2016 in Immenhausen